Heating system - which one is best for you?

 - you want to have the option to combine with renewable energy sources

 Condensing technology makes heating with fossil fuels promising for the future.
 As with gas heating, energy is used efficiently.
 However, unlike the latter, space for a liquid fuel tank must be considered.
-How much space there is or how large the tank should be depends on the size and energy condition of the building, as well as individual heating habits.
+How much space is available or how large the tank should be depends on the size and energy condition of the building, as well as individual heating habits.
 In fully modernized existing buildings, heating demand is significantly lower than in unmodernized buildings.
 General rule: a Viessmann heating system powered by liquid fuel can also be operated with bio-oil and combined with renewable heat generators.

 - You want a heating system with proven condensing technology for fossil fuels